SENL Graduate Teaching Fellowships

 Description of the Clinic

-The Social Enterprise & Nonprofit Law Clinic at Georgetown University Law Center offers pro bono corporate and transactional legal services to social enterprises, nonprofit organizations, and select small businesses in Washington, D.C. and internationally.
+The Social Enterprise & Nonprofit Law Clinic at Georgetown University Law Center offers pro bono corporate and transactional legal services to social enterprises, nonprofit organizations, and select small businesses headquartered in Washington, D.C. and working locally or internationally.
 Through the Clinic, law students learn to translate theory into practice by engaging in the supervised practice of law for educational credit.
 The Clinic’s goals are consistent with Georgetown University's long tradition of public service.
 The Clinic’s goals are to:

 - Represent social enterprises and nonprofit organizations in corporate and transactional legal matters.